SysKitTeam/docs-point/docs/faq/orphaned-users.md

   * Have access to workspace content, or
   * Had access to workspace content and visited the SharePoint site containing that content but lost access in the meantime

-When a user's sign-in is blocked or their account is deleted in Microsoft Entra ID, their SharePoint permissions are not automatically revoked, which makes them an orphaned user.
+When a user's sign-in is blocked or their account is deleted in Microsoft Entra ID, their SharePoint permissions are not automatically revoked, leaving them as an orphaned user.

 ### Soft-Delete vs Hard-Delete